 When it comes to ensuring that your clients get the most out of their pool area, you want to be sure to make wise choices for plant material.
 Plants around a pool not only make the space look better aesthetically, but they can also play a valuable role in functionality by adding privacy or maybe creating some shade in a seating area.

-Jeff Rossen, owner of Rossen Landscape in Great Falls, Virginia, says that landscapers must consider a number of different factors when making plant choices around a pool area.
+Jeff Rossen, the owner of Rossen Landscape in Great Falls, Virginia, says that landscapers must consider a number of different factors when making plant choices around a pool area.
 While plants may just be one part of an overall landscape design, they definitely contribute to the look and feel of the space.

 Contributing to the enjoyment of the space